kubedb/cli/docs/guides/postgres/upgrade-manual.md

 - Host name/address: you can use any of these
   - Service: `scheduled-pg.demo`
   - Pod IP: (`$ kubectl get pods scheduled-pg-0 -n demo -o yaml | grep podIP`)

+  But, In this tutorial we will exec into each pod to insert data and see data availability in replica nodes.
+So, `localhost` as host is fine.
 - Port: `5432`
 - Maintenance database: `postgres`
 - Username: `postgres`